 More and more people are discarding outdated notions of beauty in favor of more progressive perspectives.
 Yet, it's still impossible to ignore the sexist, racist, ageist, and sizeist rhetoric that's still out there.
 For many, beauty still has a very specific (read: exclusive) definition, and that's at least partly due to the representation (or lack thereof) of women in popular culture.
 That's exactly what we discussed with Sarah Hyland when we sat down to chat about her newest partnership (among other things).

 Rewiring is just what she has set out to do.
-Hyland recently partnered with Olay to release a limited-edition book, in which Hyland—along with 5 other body positive influencers—is featured.
+Hyland recently partnered with Olay to release a limited-edition book, in which Hyland—along with five other body-positive influencers—is featured.
 Intrigued?
-Scroll on to see what she has to say about body positivity, self-care, and more.
+Here's what she has to say about body positivity, self-care, and more.

 The campaign is called SkinTransformed, and it's centered around Olay's Ribbons Body Wash, which is one part body wash and one part moisturizer.
 The "ribbons" of body wash and moisturizer combine to form a single hydrating and cleansing product.
 In other words, it's 2-in-1.
 "It makes my skin feel so soft, so hydrated, and clean.
 It just kind of makes you want to touch your body all over the place...but not in a sexual way at all," she laughs.
 "You know when you get out of the shower or the bath and you just shaved and you can’t stop feeling your legs?
 That’s how it is with this body wash.
 You’re just like ‘I feel good.
 My skin feels like silk right now.’"